 We have neck pivot, torso crunch (like Batman, Medicom did a wonderful job of keeping the sculpt vibrant and alive all through the crunch/expansion of the torso), double jointed elbows, great hip movement, double jointed knees, super smooth wrist articulation, ankle articulation with the right amount of pivot.
 One area where this figure is better than the Batman from the same line is in the shoulder area.
 If you take a look at the picture, he can bring his arms up until parallel (man, am I so glad I have spell check for that word) with the floor.
 It’s a slight bit of change, but it makes an amazing amount of difference in my eyes.
 I will note though, the joints felt kind of loose to me.
 Fortunately, a year later they have not gotten worse.

-However, the most perplexing accessory is another head, only with no pupils.
+However, the most perplexing accessory for the Mafex Dawn of Justice Superman is another head, only with no pupils.
 Just white orbs.
 Is this a mistake from the factory?
 Should they be filled with heat vision?
 Both Mezco Supermen coming up have heat vision eyes as did the Figuarts Injustice Superman, so it can be done.
-Seems like a no brainer.
+Seems like a no-brainer.
 As is, the only thing I can imagine for these eyes are maybe his X-ray eyes?
 Or his Microscopic Vision eyes?
 Nothing says “action feature” like “REALLY looking at stuff!”
 I’ll put him right next to my Cyclops figure with no ruby quartz lenses and his eyes closed.
 Maybe grab a Professor X off of eBay and just have an “inaction” shelf.

 That’s what Supes has… 3 sets of hands total and a perplexing extra head, for the same price as the Batman who has pretty much everything except Alfred.
 If I allow my mind to wander for a moment, besides a heat vision filled set of eyes, we could have used a Fortress of Solitude key, one of those robots who can’t tell the difference between a Kryptonian and a clearly off his meds Lex Luthor, a Krypto from the first movie (yes, I know he wasn’t Krypto, but it’s my daydream), the city of Kandor, a metal S-shield with metallic bullets that we could bounce off of as an effect, the ship he came to earth with, pictures of his mom being tortured by bi-polar Lex… I could go on and on.
 We didn’t.
 I guess we play with… er… stage, the Superman figure we got, not the figure we want.